-- a) Regions have a coordinated, functioning observing and data management infrastructure, developed with federal agencies, sub-regional system components, and local data network nodes, to create sustained collection and sharing of data and information at local, regional, and national levels. - b) Data providers within the regions deliver accurate and timely ocean observations through a common data integration framework to a range of consumers including national, state, and local governmental; operational; scientific; and commercial entities.
+a) Regions have a coordinated, functioning observing and data management infrastructure, developed with federal agencies, sub-regional system components, and local data network nodes, to create sustained collection and sharing of data and information at local, regional, and national levels.

-c) Regions provide IOOS data that are integrated into user-specified tools and information products to demonstrate improved predictions and products at local and regional scales.
+- b) Accurate and timely ocean observations are made available through a common data integration framework to a range of consumers including national, state, and local governmental; operational; scientific; and commercial entities. - c) IOOS data are integrated into user-specified tools and information products (observations, model output, forecasts) at local and regional scales and made available to stakeholders.

-Accomplishing these objectives will require the Regional Associations to coordinate efforts to integrate and build the infrastructure for acquiring observations, implement data transport and management processes, and to develop models and information products.
+Accomplishing these objectives will require the IOOS Regional Associations to coordinate efforts across and among IOOS Regions and with NOAA and other Federal IOOS Partners to integrate and build the infrastructure for acquiring observations, implement data transport and management processes, and to develop models and information products.
 Steps toward implementation include the collection and delivery of data and information products that address priorities for integrating and maintaining existing regional assets as well as for acquiring additional assets.
 These priorities should be communicated by the Regional Associations and driven by needs for data and information that are clearly articulated by the regional stakeholders.
 Implementation also includes coordination, management, and operation of assets and measurable progress towards an IOOS that clearly demonstrates its integrated nature.